 Creating an ICD-10 implementation plan and communicating with more of your vendors are crucial to a successful ICD-10 transition.
 CMS has created a road map on how to prepare for small, medium and/or large practice transitions, as well as a comprehensive list of questions to ask vendors.

 CMS' Road to 10 Resources for Small Physician Practices

 This website contains a plethora of resources as well as interactive tools that will create personal action plans for your practice.
 Explore all this website has to offer.
 Learn more.

-In addition to the resources and interactive tools, Road to 10 offers a template library that contains Assessment and Question lists for diagnosis inventory and your vendors (i.e. technology, billing service, clearinghouse, and payer).
+In addition to the resources and interactive tools, Road to 10 offers a template library that contains Assessment and Question lists for diagnosis inventory and your vendors (e.g. technology, billing service, clearinghouse, and payer).
 Learn more.

 The transition to ICD-10 will involve all aspects of the medical practice and as such will require training for coding and billing staff as well physicians and other clinical staff and office staff.

 The OMA has developed a comprehensive educational program that will provide targeted trainings at various stages of the ICD-10 implementation timeline, as well as newsletters, case studies and an ICD-10 hotline.